Favre averaging

 Favre averaging is the density-weighted averaging method, used in variable density or compressible turbulent flows, in place of the Reynolds averaging.
-The method was introduced formally by the French scientist A. J. Favre in 1965, although Osborne Reynolds has also already introduced the density-weighted averaging in 1895.
-The averaging results a simplistic form for the nonlinear convective terms of the Navier-Stokes equations, at the expense of making the diffusion terms complicated.
+The method was introduced formally by the French physicist Alexandre Favre in 1965, although Osborne Reynolds had also already introduced the density-weighted averaging in 1895.
+The averaging results in a simplistic form for the nonlinear convective terms of the Navier-Stokes equations, at the expense of making the diffusion terms complicated.